Roselou/rails-associations/readme.md

 #### Why Are Joins Important?

 Each table in a relational database is considered a relation.
 All the data is naturally related by a single set of attributes defined for the table.
-However, in order to be a relational database, we need to be able to make queries between different relations or tables of data.
+However, in order to use a relational database, we often need to be able to make queries between different relations or tables of data.

 JOINS are our means of implementing queries that join together data from multiple tables and show results.